A guide to Alameda ADU building regulations in California

 You should be able to rent an ADU in Alameda for $2,332 which is the average monthly rent for a one bedroom apartment so long as the rental term is longer than 30 days.
 There is no owner-occupancy requirement for ADUs built before December 31st, 2024.

-Can an ADU be used as an AirBnB or short-term rental in Alameda?
+Can an ADU be used as an Airbnb or short-term rental in Alameda?

 It is important to note that in Alameda, short-term rentals (defined as rentals lasting less than 30 days) are generally not allowed in Accessory Dwelling Units (ADUs).
 However, there are some exceptions to this rule, including if the ADU is located on the property of the host's primary residence, the host is present on the property during the rental period, the rental duration is at least two nights, and certain other conditions are met.
 You should consult with the city of Alameda to determine if your specific situation meets the requirements for short-term rentals in ADUs.